Oncourse Modules: Overview

 - Use a rich-text editor within the tool to create content.

 - Upload existing content from a local computer.

 - Use URLs to point to content that already exists in Resources or

 - Choose an appropriate copyright type for content.

 - Easily add assignments and further instructions to modules using "Next Steps".

 Create and organize your modules by using the four links near the top of the page:

 View: This link allows you to preview and access modules as they appear to students.
 For modules that are not open to students, the module title will appear as an inactive link.
 Instructors can see these closed modules in preview mode.

 Author: By clicking

-Author, you can add, edit, archive, and delete modules and sections.
+Author, you can add, edit, archive, restore, sort, import, export, and delete modules and sections.
 You can also add content to sections and create next steps.